JVital2013/vitality-goes/docs/config.md

 * `path`: The folder that holds all the images for a particular GOES product.
 In this example, it uses the `{GOES16}` variable defined in the `Paths` section of config.ini
 * `title`: How the image will be labeled in Vitality GOES
 * `videoPath`: the name of the video file that contains the timelapse of this product.
 Videos must be rendered seperately (ex. by the provided script), and they must be kept in the `html/videos` folder of Vitality GOES.
 If you're not rendering timelapse videos, comment or remove this line.

+## emwin.ini

+emwin.ini contains information about the EMWIN image products you want to display.
+This config file works the same as the abi.ini, meso.ini, and l2.ini files with one exception: `path` is just the file name (including extension) for the product you want to display.
+No paths are included in this config file.

+A complete list of EMWIN image products can be found at [https://www.weather.gov/media/emwin/EMWIN_Image_and_Text_Data_Capture_Catalog_v1.3h.pdf](https://www.weather.gov/media/emwin/EMWIN_Image_and_Text_Data_Capture_Catalog_v1.3h.pdf).
+Use the GOES-N FN, but it must be in all caps in this config.